Zilzie: Geography

+The Cocoanut Point section of the Capricorn Coast National Park is located around Cocoanut Point between the Zilzie resort and Seaspray estate.

 History

-Zilzie was named for Zilzie Point, the coastal northern end of the suburb, which was named after a property in the area which was owned by Arthur Bootle Wilbraham, who made an anagram of Lizzie (née Jardine), the name of his wife.
+Zilzie was named after Zilzie Point, the coastal northern end of the suburb, which was named after a property in the area which was owned by Arthur Bootle Wilbraham, who made an anagram of Lizzie (née Jardine), the name of his wife.

 Between 2008 and 2013, Zilzie and the rest of the Shire of Livingstone were part of the Rockhampton Region.